Jason Peace + Maisha Jackson

 Favorite item on the reception menu:

 Ok, this is hard to nail down since we LOVED our food selections.
 Our favorites were the miniature shrimp & grits and lamp pop hors-d’oeuvres.
-We also especially loved our specialty drinks, “Maisha’s Halftime Slammer” (vodka, fresh strawberries, house-made lemonade, served in goblet over ice) and Jason’s Tequila Touchdown (tequila, jalapeño and agave syrup, lime jalapeño simple syrup, served with salt rim in a champagne glass filled with ice accompanied by jalapeño ring garnish).
+We also especially loved our specialty drinks, “Maisha’s Halftime Slammer” (vodka, fresh strawberries, house-made lemonade, served in goblet over ice) and Jason’s Tequila Touchdown (tequila, jalapeño and agave syrup, lime jalapeño simple syrup, served with a salt rim in a champagne glass filled with ice accompanied by jalapeño ring garnish).
 It was a fun play on words since I was in Hampton University’s Marching Band as an Ebony Fire dancer and Jason played football at Carolina!

 Did you personalize the day in any way (food trucks, guest entertainment etc.)?
 What were some of your favorite parts of your wedding?